MicrosoftDocs/bot-docs/articles/bot-service-overview-introduction.md

 ### Connect

-Connect your bot to channels such as Facebook, Messenger, Kik, Slack, Microsoft Teams, Telegram, text/SMS, Twilio, and Cortana.
+Connect your bot to channels such as Facebook, Messenger, Kik, Slack, Microsoft Teams, Telegram, text/SMS, and Twilio.
 Bot Framework does most of the work necessary to send and receive messages from all of these different platforms - your bot application receives a unified, normalized stream of messages regardless of the number and type of channels it is connected to.
 For information on adding channels, see [channels](bot-service-manage-channels.md) topic.

 ### Evaluate